-Whether you want to learn how to improvise rock solos, play perfect classical etudes, or anything in between, knowing the guitar notes on the fingerboard will be a huge help in your journey.
+Whether you want to learn how to improvise rock solos or play perfect classical etudes, knowing what the notes on the guitar are will be a huge help in your journey.

 In this article, we’ll show you how to memorize the notes on a guitar.
 We’ll also teach you a few shapes to help you play scales and chords in any major key you want.
 With an understanding of guitar string notes, you’ll be unstoppable when it comes to your guitar playing skills!
 Follow along below and get ready to jam.

 If your guitar is tuned to standard tuning, these notes should be E-A-D-G-B-E, starting from the lowest pitched string and moving up to the highest.

 The guitar, like the piano, is based on a chromatic scale.
 In chromatic music, there are 12 notes in an octave, each a half step apart.
 Each fret on the fingerboard of the guitar raises the pitch of the string by one half step.
 If you were to hold down all strings on the 12th fret, the notes are the same as the strings played open, just an octave higher.

 Guitar Notes on the E and A Strings

-One way to think about finding the notes on a guitar is to think about each open string as the base note of a scale.
+One way to figure out what the notes on the guitar are is to think about each open string as the base note of a scale.
 Take a look at the guitar tab below to see what a scale looks like on the low E string:

 Following this tab, you will play the notes E, F, G, A, B, C, D, ending with E an octave higher.
 These are called “natural” notes.
 If you were playing the piano, these notes would be the white keys.
 Sharp and flat notes occur between the natural notes; on the piano, those would be the black keys.

 Most natural notes on the guitar are two frets apart.
 The exception is the single fret intervals between E and F (open string and the first fret) and between B and C (seventh and eighth frets).